envato/react-breakpoints/docs/api.md

 You can observe size changes of an element's `box` by rendering it through `<Observe>`'s `render` prop.
 Your render function receives a `observedElementProps` argument that you spread onto the DOM element you wish to observe.
 It also receives `widthMatch` and `heightMatch` arguments which match the values you assigned via `<Observe>`'s `breakpoints` prop.

-⚠️ **Important** — There is an important distinction between the `box` you observe and the `box` you consume for triggering breakpoints.
-See [Observing vs. Consuming Boxes](boxes.md) for more information.
+⚠️ **Important** — There is an important distinction between the `ResizeObserverSize` you observe and the `ResizeObserverSize` you consume for triggering breakpoints.
+See [Observing vs. Consuming `ResizeObserverSize`](boxSizes.md) for more information.

 ## Reference guide